-NVRC’s HIV staff is working from home until the Governor’s Stay at Home Order is lifted.
-During this critical period, please use the following ways to get a hold of NVRC staff if you need to be referred to HIV services:
+NVRC’s HIV staff is using a combination of telework and work in the office.
+Please use the following ways to contact NVRC staff if you need to be referred to HIV services:

 For Ryan White please call 703-831-7642 or email email@example.com